 Overhead image of detox soup ingredients laid out on a gray table

-• Fennel: This hardy, aromatic piece of produce is part of the carrot family.
+• Fennel: This hearty, aromatic piece of produce is part of the carrot family.
 It’s actually a perennial herb, though, not a vegetable.
 The bulb portion—which is the portion we use in this detox vegetable soup—somewhat resembles a white onion.
 Wash and chop the fronds (leaves) to use as a garnish, if desired.

 • Onion: Yellow onion is my go-to, but a couple shallots would also taste incredible here.